d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  The counts of messages based on all messages received, even if their delivery is ultimately blocked by other filtering agents.

-The format for these reports is defined in Appendix A, as well as the possible values for some of the elements below.
-Most of these values have a definition tied to [@!I-D.ietf-dmarc-dmarcbis].

-DMARC Aggregate Reports MUST contain two primary sections ("metadata" & "data" below) ; one consisting of descriptive information (with two elements), and the other a set of IP address-focused row-based data.
-Each report MUST contain data for only one Policy Domain.
-A single report MUST contain data for one policy configuration.
+Each report **MUST** contain data for only one Policy Domain.
+A single report **MUST** contain data for one policy configuration.
 If multiple configurations were observed during a single reporting period, a reporting entity MAY choose to send multiple reports, otherwise the reporting entity SHOULD note only the final configuration observed during the period.
 See below for further information.

-The informative section MUST contain two elements.
-One will be the metadata section which MUST contain the fields related to "org_name", "email", "report_id", and "date_range".
-Optional fields MAY include "extra_contact_info", an "error" field.
-The "date_range" field will contain "begin" and "end" fields as epoch timestamps.
-The other element will be the "policy_published", which will record the policy configuration observed by the receiving system.
-Mandatory fields are "domain", "p", "sp".
-Optional fields are "fo", "adkim", "aspf", "testing", and "discovery_method".
-There is be an optional third section, "extension".
+### Description of the content XML file

+The format for these reports is defined in the XML Schema Definition (XSD) in Appendix A. The XSD includes the possible values for some of the elements below.
+Most of these values have a definition tied to [@!I-D.ietf-dmarc-dmarcbis].

+DMARC Aggregate Reports have the root element "feedback" with its XML namespace set to the DMARC namespace.

+The XML root element contains up to 5 different types of elements, in order: "version", "report_metadata", "policy_published", "extension" and "record".

+1. "version": **OPTIONAL**

+    **MUST** have the value 1.0.

+2. "report_metadata": **REQUIRED**

+    Must contain Report generator metadata.

+    * "org_name": **REQUIRED**

+        The name of the Reporting Organization.

+    * "email": **REQUIRED**

+        Contact to be used when contacting the Reporting Organization.

+    * "extra_contact_info": **OPTIONAL**

+        Additional contact details.

+    * "report_id": **REQUIRED**

+        Unique Report-ID, see 2.5.1.

+    * "date_range": **REQUIRED**

+        The time range in UTC covered by messages in this report.

+        Must contain the elements "begin" and "end" as epoch timestamps.

+        * "begin": **REQUIRED**

+            Start of the reporting period.

+        * "end": **REQUIRED**

+            End of the reporting period.

+    * "error": **OPTIONAL**

+        Error messages encountered when processing the DMARC Policy Record.

+    * "generator": **OPTIONAL**

+        Must contain the name and version of the software creating the report;
+        this helps the Report Consumer find out where to report bugs.

+3. "policy_published": **REQUIRED**

+    Records the DMARC Policy Record configuration observed by the receiving system; including any default values.

+    * "domain": **REQUIRED**

+        Must contain the Policy Domain the report is about.

+    * "discovery_method": **OPTIONAL**

+        Must contain the method used to discover the DMARC Policy Record during evaluation.
+The available values are "psl" and "treewalk", where "psl" is the method from [@?RFC7489] and the "treewalk" is described in [@!I-D.ietf-dmarc-dmarcbis].

+    The rest of the elements must contain the discovered or default value for the DMARC Policy Record applied.

+    * "p": **REQUIRED**,
+    * "sp": **REQUIRED**, and
+    * "np": **OPTIONAL**

+        Must contain a valid policy action.

+    * "fo": **OPTIONAL**

+        Must contain the value for the failure reporting options.

+    * "adkim": **OPTIONAL**

+        Must contain the DKIM Identifier Alignment mode.

+    * "aspf": **OPTIONAL**

+        Must contain the SPF Identifier Alignment mode.

+    * "testing": **OPTIONAL**

+        Must contain the value of the "t" tag.

+4. "extension": **OPTIONAL**

+    Content not specified; provides for future extensibility.

+5. "record": **REQUIRED**

-Within the data section, the report will contain record(s) stating which IP addresses were seen to have delivered messages for the Author Domain to the receiving system.
+    The report **MUST** contain record(s) stating which IP addresses were seen to have delivered messages for the Author Domain to the receiving system.
 For each IP address that is being reported, there will be at least one "record" element.

-Each "record" element will have one "row", one "identifiers", and one "auth_results" sub-element.
-Within the "row" element, there MUST be "source_ip" and "count".
+    An unlimited number of "record" elements may be specified, but at least one is **REQUIRED**.
+Each "record" element contains, in order: "row", "identifiers", "auth_results".
+Use of extensions may cause other elements to be added to the end of the record.

+    FIXME: say something about tuples.

+    1. "row": **REQUIRED**

+        Must contain the details of the connecting system, and how many e-mails was received from it, for that particular combination of the policy evaluated.

+        **MUST** contain three elements, in order: "source_ip", "count", and "policy_evaluated"

+        1. "source_ip": **REQUIRED**

+            The connecting IP.
+IPv4address or IPv6address as defined in RFC 3986 section 3.2.2

+        2. "count": **REQUIRED**

+            Number of messages for which the "policy_evaluated" was applied.

+        3. "policy_evaluated": **REQUIRED**

+            The DMARC disposition applied to matching messages.

+            Must contain three elements, in order: "disposition", "dkim", and "spf", then zero or more "reason" elements.

+            1. "disposition": **REQUIRED**

+                Must contain the result of applying the DMARC policy

+            2. "dkim": **REQUIRED**, and
+            3. "spf": **REQUIRED**

+                The result of the respective DMARC Identifier alignment test.

+                **MUST** be the evaluated values as they relate to DMARC, not the values the receiver may have used when overriding the policy.

+            4. "reason": **OPTIONAL**

+                An unlimited number of "reason" elements may be included.
-There MUST also exist a "policy_evaluated", with sub-elements of "disposition", "dkim", and "spf".
-There MAY be an element for "reason", meant to include any notes the reporter might want to include as to why the "disposition" policy does not match the "policy_published", such as a Local Policy override (See Section 2.1.5, Policy Override Reason).
-The "dkim" and "spf" elements MUST be the evaluated values as they relate to DMARC, not the values the receiver may have used when overriding the policy.
-Within the "identifiers" element, there MUST exist the data that was used to apply policy for the given IP address.
+                These are meant to include any notes the reporter might want to include as to why the "disposition" policy does not match the "policy_published", such as a Local Policy override (See Section 2.1.5, Policy Override Reason).

+                **MUST** be included if alignment fails and the policy applied does not match the Policy Domains configured policy.

+                * "type": **REQUIRED**

+                    Must contain the reason the DMARC policy was overridden.

+                * "comment": **OPTIONAL**

+                    Must contain further details if available.

+    2. "identifiers": **REQUIRED**

+        **MUST** contain the data that was used to apply policy for the given "row".

+        * "header_from": **REQUIRED**

+            Must contain the RFC5322.From domain from the message.

+        * "envelope_from": **OPTIONAL**

-There MUST be a "header_from" element, which will contain the RFC5322.From domain from the message.
-There MAY be an optional "envelope_from" element, which contains the RFC5321.MailFrom domain that the SPF check has been applied to.
+            Must contain the RFC5321.MailFrom domain that the SPF check has been applied to.
 This element MAY be existing but empty if the message had a null reverse-path ([@!RFC5321], Section 4.5.5).

+        * "envelope_to": **OPTIONAL**

-There MAY be an optional "envelope_to" element, which contains the RFC5321.RcptTo (see [@!RFC5598]) domain from the message.
+            Must contain the RFC5321.RcptTo domain from the message.

+    3. "auth_results": **REQUIRED**

-There MUST be an "auth_results" element within the "record" element.
-This will contain the data related to authenticating the messages associated with this sending IP address.
-There MAY be a number of optional "dkim" sub-elements, one for each checked DKIM  signature.
-There MAY be an optional "spf" sub-element.
+        Must contain the data related to authenticating the messages associated with this sending IP address.

+        Contains, in order, an optional unlimited number of "dkim" elements, then an optional "spf" element.

+        * "dkim": **OPTIONAL**

+            There **MAY** be zero or more "dkim" elements, one for each checked DKIM signature.

-These elements MUST have a "domain" that was used during validation, as well as "result".
-If validation is attempted for any DKIM signature, the results MUST be included in the report (within reason, see "DKIM Signatures in Aggregate Reports" below for handling numerous signatures).
-The "dkim" element MUST include a "selector" element that was observed during validation.
-For the "spf" element, the "result" element MUST contain a lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.2.
-The "dkim" result MUST contain a lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.1.
-Both the "spf" and "dkim" results may optionally include a "human_result" element meant for the report to convey more descriptive information back to the Domain Owner relating to evaluation failures.
-There is an optional section for extensions.
+            If validation is attempted for any DKIM signature, the results **MUST** be included in the report (within reason, see "DKIM Signatures in Aggregate Reports" below for handling numerous signatures).

+            * "domain": **REQUIRED**

+                The domain that was used during validation.
+                (the "d=" parameter in the signature)

+            * "selector": **REQUIRED**

+                The selector that was observed during validation.
+                (the "s=" parameter in the signature)

+            * "result": **REQUIRED**

+                The DKIM verification result

+                Must contain a lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.1.

+            * "human_result": **OPTIONAL**

+                Must contain more descriptive information to the Domain Owner regarding evaluation failures.

+        * "spf": **OPTIONAL**

+            There **MAY** be zero or one "spf" element.

+            Only the "MAIL FROM" identity (see [@!RFC7208], Section 2.4) is used in DMARC.

+            * "domain": **REQUIRED**

+                The domain that was used during validation.

+            * "scope": **OPTIONAL**

+                The source of the domain used during validation.

+                **MUST** contain "mfrom", the only valid value.

+            * "result": **REQUIRED**

+                The SPF verification result.

+                Must contain a lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.2.

+            * "human_result": **OPTIONAL**

+                Must contain more descriptive information to the Domain Owner regarding evaluation failures.

+    4. <any namespaced element>: **OPTIONAL**

+        Zero or more elements in the namespace of the related extension declared in the XML root element.

+        Use of extensions **MAY** cause elements to be added to the end of the record.
+Such elements **MUST** be namespaced.

 ### Handling Domains in Reports